-Republicans argue that they are looking for pragmatic solutions to solving the nation’s debt crisis when Democrats have rejected any proposed spending reductions and reforms.
+Republicans argue that they are looking for pragmatic solutions to solving the nation’s debt crisis when Democrats have rejected any and all proposed spending reductions and reforms.

-To demonstrate Democrats’ intransigence, Republicans brought the president’s own budget proposal for fiscal year 2013 up for a vote again.
+To demonstrate Democratic intransigence, Republicans brought the president’s own budget proposal for 2013 up for a vote.
 As expected, it was overwhelmingly defeated in both the House and Senate.

-For three years, the United States have had to borrow more than $1 trillion annually to balance their budget.
+For three years, the United States has had to borrow more than $1 trillion to balance its budget.
 The national debt is approaching $16 trillion, several hundreds of billions of dollars short of the legal debt ceiling of $16.4 trillion.

 The cap was most recently raised by $900 billion in July 2011 after weeks of strenuous negotiations between Democrats and Republicans.
-As part of their agreement, federal spending projections for the next ten years were reduced by $917 billion with $21 billion worth of cuts implemented in 2012.
+As part of that agreement, federal spending projections for the next ten years were cut by $917 billion with $21 billion worth of reductions implemented in 2012.

-A congressional committee was tasked with finding up to $1.2 trillion in additional savings over the 2013-2021 time period.
+A congressional committee was tasked with finding $1.2 trillion in additional savings over the 2013-21 time period.
 Because the parties failed to reach a compromise, $1.2 trillion in cuts, split between defense and domestic spending, were automatically enacted.
 Republicans are now scrambling to avert those reductions in national security.

 The battle lines for the upcoming debt debacle have already been drawn.
 Republicans don’t want to cut military spending nor raise taxes.
 Democrats don’t want to reform entitlement programs like Medicaid, which subsidizes health care for the poor, and Medicare, which pays medical care for seniors.

-With Social Security pension payments, these mandatory spending outlays are mainly responsible for America’s ballooning deficit projections.
+Together with Social Security pension, these mandatory spending outlays are primarily responsible for America’s ballooning deficit projections.

 The Congressional Budget Office estimates that by 2021, more than half of federal spending will have to be allocated to Medicaid, Medicare and Social Security.
-Along with defense, interest payments on the debt and unemployment insurance, it would be nigh impossible for the federal government to continue to fund education and other domestic programs unless taxes are raised substantially.
+Along with defense, interest payments on the debt and unemployment insurance, it would be almost impossible for the federal government to continue to fund education and other domestic programs unless taxes are raised.

-On Wednesday, Pelosi accused Republicans of “manufacturing” a crisis by demanding spending cuts for more borrowing.
+Pelosi has accused Republicans of “manufacturing” a crisis by demanding spending cuts for more borrowing.